Axjo21/indproj/README.md

 These routes make function calls to functions in "/src", which in turn often makes call to database procedures in "sql/pulse".

 The database that's used is MariaDB.
+The database is backuped in "backup.sql".
+See config/db/pulse.json for database user and password.

 The application implements role based authentication using JWT.
 The application sends out mails to new members using Nodemailer and Gmail.